 Use a Blank Slate

-I mean, it’s a deep moment when you have to be reminded as an artist to start over with a blank canvas, but cut us some slack; we have busy little minds, OK?
+I mean, it’s a derp moment when you have to be reminded as an artist to start over with a blank canvas, but cut us some slack; we have busy little minds, ok?
 Deal.
 Take everything off the walls, or start working in a different room.
-Anything to jump start that idea that from now on, you’re not making anything unless it has something better than everything you’ve done before.
+Anything to jumpstart that idea that from now on, you’re not making anything unless it has something better than everything you’ve done before.

 Take Your Artwork to the Next Level

 The moment you’ve all been waiting for, the great list of drawing subjects, things you’ve never considered, enticing new issues with onion-like layers of meaning and reflection upon the human condition.
 I’m sorry, there are so many lists out there of “things.”
 How to draw a cat or an owl.
 You were drawing stick figures.
 Do we need that?
 It doesn’t answer the more profound question, after all, of how to make your artwork more exciting or how to level up your artwork.
 A thousand pictures might give the viewer enough insight to grasp the personality of a particular goldfish, but how can that possibly compare to noticing that, when you sit down at your easel, Captain Tickle fins XXVII always comes over and waves with one flipper until you remember his tasty-flakes.
 Or that he hides in the shadow at sunset until the last bit of shadow, and then he swims out into the light, terrified and one moment later confused by the absence of monsters.

 How Do I Know When My Art is good enough?

 I’m going to spell it out if my goldfish fantasies muddied the intellectual waters.
 It’s not about who can paint the best goldfish.
 However, if you buy a goldfish and try to paint it as fast as you can as it swims around in circles (great painting idea, right?), you’re going to get quickly at painting things you only see for a moment.
 Practical, you’re thinking.
 I didn’t invent this; check out gestural and time-limited sketching.